alexchilton/CAS_AML_Final_Project/Documentation/Final_report.md

 - $e_i$ is the element,
 - $\vec{x}_i \in \mathbb{R}^3$ is the atomic position.

-#### Secondary Structure Assignment

-Residue-level secondary structure is computed using DSSP, resulting in a mapping:
+Residue-level secondary structures were computed using DSSP (REF 3), resulting in a mapping:

 $$
 (r_i, \text{chain\_id}) \mapsto s_i \in \{H, E, C, G, I, T, S, ?\}
 $$

-where $s_i$ denotes the DSSP-assigned secondary structure class.
+where $s_i$ denoted the DSSP-assigned secondary structure class.

-#### Graph Construction

-A residue-level protein graph $G = (V, E)$ is built where:
-- $V$ are nodes representing residues,
-- $E$ are edges representing either peptide bonds or spatial proximity.

-Edges $(i, j) \in \mathbb{E}$ are defined by:
+Subsequently, residue-level protein graphs $G = (V, E)$ were built where $V$ represented nodes features and $E$ represented edge features (either peptide bonds or spatial proximity).
+Edges $(i, j) \in \mathbb{E}$ were defined by the following:

 $$
 \|\vec{x}_i^{CA} - \vec{x}_j^{CA}\|_2 < \delta \quad \text{with} \quad \delta = 7.0\,\text{\AA}
 $$

-#### Geometric Feature Extraction

-To characterize the 3D conformation of protein chains, we compute several geometric features: bond lengths, bond angles, and torsion angles.
-These features capture local spatial relationships between atoms and are fundamental for understanding protein structure and stability.

-Due to the computational cost associated with calculating all geometric interactions at the atomic level—and in line with the specific objectives of the present study—we restrict these calculations to the backbone atoms only.
+To characterize the 3D conformation of protein chains, bond lengths, bond angles, and torsion angles were computed.
+These factors enables to capture local spatial relationships between atoms and provide fundamental features for protein structure and stability.
+Due to the computational cost associated with calculating all geometric interactions at the atomic level—and in line with the specific objectives of the present study— the calculations were restricted to the backbone atoms only.
 These include the nitrogen (N), alpha carbon (CA), carbon (C), and oxygen (O) atoms that form the peptide backbone of each amino acid residue.
-This reduction significantly improves computational efficiency while retaining essential structural information relevant for most downstream analyses.
-The underlying implementation, however, has been designed to support full-atom calculations and can be extended in future work.

-Each chain is processed independently.
-For each residue:
+This reduction significantly improved computational efficiency while retaining essential structural information relevant for most downstream analyses.
+The underlying implementation, however, was been designed to support full-atom calculations and could be extended in future work.
+Each chain was processed independently.

-**Bond Lengths**: Bond lengths are defined as the Euclidean distance between two bonded atoms.
-In this context, they are computed between pairs of backbone atoms within the same residue or between sequential residues.
-The bond length $d_{ij}$ between atoms $i$ and $j$ is given by:
+**Bond lengths** are defined as the Euclidean distance between two bonded atoms.
+In this context, they were calculated between pairs of backbone atoms within the same residue or between sequential residues.
+The bond length $d_{ij}$ between atoms $i$ and $j$ was computed by:

   $$
   d_{ij} = \|\vec{x}_i - \vec{x}_j\|_2
   $$

-  where $\vec{x}_i$ and $\vec{x}_j$ are the 3D coordinates of the respective atoms.

-**Bond Angles** (for triplet  $i - j - k$): Bond angles provide a measure of the angle formed by three consecutive atoms and are useful for assessing local bending in the protein chain.
-Given a triplet of atoms $(i, j, k)$ , the bond angle $\theta_{ijk}$  is computed as:
+  where $\vec{x}_i$ and $\vec{x}_j$ were the 3D coordinates of the respective atoms.  **Bond Angles** (for triplet  $i - j - k$) provide a measure of the angle formed by three consecutive atoms and are useful for assessing local bending in the protein chain.
+Given a triplet of atoms $(i, j, k)$ , the  bond angle $\theta_{ijk}$  were computed as:
   $$
   \theta_{ijk} = \cos^{-1}\left( \frac{ (\vec{x}_i - \vec{x}_j) \cdot (\vec{x}_k - \vec{x}_j) }{ \|\vec{x}_i - \vec{x}_j\|_2 \cdot \|\vec{x}_k - \vec{x}_j\|_2 } \right)
   $$

-  Only triplets involving backbone atoms are considered, including intra-residue angles (e.g., N–CA–C) and inter-residue connections (e.g., C–N–CA across peptide bonds).

-**Torsion Angles** : also called dihedral angles, they describe the rotational relationship between four sequential atoms and are critical for capturing the 3D folding of the protein.
-These angles are computed exclusively on the backbone atoms and include the three canonical torsions: phi $(\phi)$, psi $(\psi)$ and omega $(\omega)$.
-Each angle corresponds to a specific actom configuration across sequential residues:
+  Only triplets involving backbone atoms were considered, including intra-residue angles (e.g., N–CA–C) and inter-residue connections (e.g., C–N–CA across peptide bonds). **Torsion Angles**, also called dihedral angles, describe the rotational relationship between four sequential atoms and are critical for capturing the 3D folding of the protein.
+Also these angles were computed exclusively on the backbone atoms and included the three canonical torsions: phi $(\phi)$, psi $(\psi)$ and omega $(\omega)$, each corresponding to a specific atom configuration across sequential residues:

-  - $\phi$: calculated from atoms $C(i-1 - N(i) - CA(i) - C(i)$, measuring rotation on the $N-CA$ bond
+  - $\phi$: from atoms $C_{i-1} - N_i -  CA_i -  C_i$, for the rotation on the $N-CA$ bond
-  - $\psi$: from $N(i)-CA(i)-C(i)–N(i+1)$, measuring the rotation on the $CA–C$ bond
+  - $\psi$: from $N_i - CA_i - C_{i} – N_{i-1}$, for the the rotation on the $CA–C$ bond
-  - $\omega$: from $CA(i–1)–C(i–1)–N(i)–CA(i)$, reflecting th ecis/trans conformation across the peptide bond.
+  - $\omega$: from $CA_{i–1}–C_{i–1}–N_i–CA_i$, reflecting the cis/trans conformation across the peptide bond.

-For atoms $(i, j, k, l)$ , the torsion angle $\phi$ is calculated using the angle between the planes formed by $(i, j, k)$ and $(j, k, l)$:
+For atoms $(i, j, k, l)$ , the torsion angle $\phi$ were calculated using the angle between the planes formed by $(i, j, k)$ and $(j, k, l)$:

   Let $\vec{b}_1 = \vec{x}_j - \vec{x}_i,  \vec{b}_2 = \vec{x}_k - \vec{x}_j,  \vec{b}_3 = \vec{x}_l - \vec{x}_k$